Laura J. Richardson: Commander of U.S. Southern Command

 At her nomination hearing, Richardson stated her commitment to strengthening SOUTHCOM's approach to security cooperation and ensuring the United States remained the partner of choice in the region, as well as ensuring SOUTHCOM played its part in supporting the "whole-of-government" effort to distribute COVID-19 vaccines to partner nations.
 She added that she would focus on expanding the command's security cooperation efforts and multilateral exercises, prioritize international military education and training exchanges, and continue to work with Congress and the Department of Defense to increase interoperability levels and global integration.
 She was confirmed by unanimous voice vote on 11 August 2021.

 Richardson relinquished command of ARNORTH to John R. Evans Jr. on 9 September 2021.
 She received her fourth star as the third woman to lead a combatant command, with the promotion ceremony held on 18 October 2021.
 Her four-star rank was pinned by the Chief of Staff of the United States Army, General James C. McConville and her husband, Lieutenant General James M. Richardson.

 The change of command ceremony took place on 29 October 2021, with her predecessor, Admiral Craig S. Faller, retiring after 38 years service.

-Richardson was present at the Aspen Institute on 20 July 2022, where she stated:
+At the Aspen Security Forum in Colorado, on 20 July 2022, Richardson spoke about a "South blindness" and described the importance of the 31 nations that make up her command:

 "...our competitors know that, our adversaries know that...this region is so rich in resources it's off the charts rich and they have a lot to be proud of, and our competitors and adversaries also know how rich in the resources that this region is.
 60% of the world's lithium is in the region, you have heavy crude, you have light sweet crude, you have rare earth elements, you have the Amazon which is called the lungs of the world, you have the 31% of the world's fresh water here in this region, and there are adversaries that are taking advantage of this region every single day right in our neighborhood, and I just look at what happens in this region in terms of security impacts our security our national security in the homeland and in the United States..."